janeyanjungao/Economy/overview_logit.md

 - This allows flexible relation between  $\beta_i$ and $d(i)$, instead of arbitrarily assuming a functional form, like $\beta(d_i) = \gamma d_i$
 - $beta_i$ is estimated as if it is fixed effect in panel model.
 - But requires large number of choice occasions for each $i$.
 Incidental Parameters Problem.
+- The assumption on the source of IIA is the same as in Mixed Logit model
 ---

 ## Practical guidance and model selection